 Nylon and polyester

-The two most popular synthetic fibers for outdoor clothing and gear, polyester and nylon are among the top 3 leading fibers in the hiking belt market (together with leather).
+Nylon and polyester are the two most popular synthetic fibers used for outdoor clothing and gear, and they are also among the top three leading materials in the hiking belt market, alongside leather.
 Each of them has its advantages and disadvantages.
-They’re lightweight (nylon is lighter than polyester), strong, durable, and abrasion-resistant.
-Moreover, such synthetics can be (much) cheaper than leather, for instance.
-Both nylon and polyester are sometimes blended with spandex, rubber (Arcade Midnighter), elastodiene (Fjallraven Keb Trekking Belt ) or other elastomers in order to form an elastic stretch webbing.
-Such a webbing allows for a comfortable individual fit.
+Nylon and polyester are lightweight materials that are popular choices for hiking belts due to their strength, durability, and abrasion resistance.
+Nylon, in particular, is even lighter than polyester.
+In addition to their performance benefits, synthetic fibers are often more affordable than alternatives such as leather.
+Both nylon and polyester are sometimes blended with spandex, rubber (Arcade Ranger), elastodiene (Fjallraven Abisko Midsummer Belt ) or other elastomers in order to form an elastic stretch webbing.
+Such webbing allows for a comfortable individual fit.
 Nylon has better elastic recovery properties than polyester but it also absorbs more water.
-That’s why some nylon belts are treated with a durable water repellent (Arcade Ranger).
+That’s why some nylon belts are treated with a durable water-repellent.

 Leather

 It’s a traditional belt material for hiking, backpacking, hunting, and all sorts of outdoor pursuits.
-What makes leather a preferred material for the belt-making industry is a whole set of features and characteristics typical for this natural material.
-Among them, we should mention its ability to stretch and retain the stretched shape as well as its durability, abrasion-resistance, flexibility, and comfort.
-Note that while there’s only one leather belt in our review (Fjallraven Singi 4 cm), it doesn’t mean that leather isn’t suitable for hiking belts.
-It is.
-However, a leather strap is usually thicker and heavier than an all-synthetic strap.
-Moreover, it needs a more solid buckle, hence the typical metal buckle associated with a leather strap.
+Leather is a preferred material in the belt-making industry due to its unique set of features and characteristics.
+These include its ability to stretch and retain its shape, durability, abrasion resistance, flexibility, and comfort.
+Keep in mind that even though we have included only two leather belts in our review (Bullhide Belts Eastwood and Bison Designs Box Canyon Leather), it doesn’t mean that leather is not a suitable material for hiking belts.
+In fact, it is.
+However, leather is usually thicker and heavier than all-synthetic materials, and requires a more solid buckle, often made of metal, which can add weight.
+Solid leather belts can carry a phone holster with ease.
 Leather belts are a very popular choice because a genuine leather belt can last for years and years if properly treated.

 Belt buckles

 - The conventional belt buckle (or tongue buckle) has a frame, bar, and prong.
-It’s easy to use and a very reliable mechanism used by many traditional models like the Fjallraven Singi.
-It should be no surprise that the conventional belt buckle is the most widespread type of buckle.
+It’s easy to use and a very reliable mechanism used by many traditional models like the Bullhide Belts Eastwood.
+It’s not surprising to know that the conventional belt buckle is the most commonly used type of buckle.

 - The quick-release buckle is a very typical feature of military and tactical belts.
-However, some hiking belts such as the KUHL Raid also use quick-release buckles allowing rapid fasten and release.
-Non-metallic quick-release buckles seem to be more popular among outdoor lovers.
+However, some hiking belts such as the KUHL Resistor also use quick-release buckles allowing rapid fastening and release.
+While some great models such as the JUKMO Tactical Belt have solid metal buckles, non-metallic quick-release buckles seem to be more popular among outdoor lovers.

-- Webbing buckles are another popular type with simple and effective design.
-They have a simple loop at one end (Helly Hansen HH Webbing Belt, Mountain Khakis Webbing Belt).
+- Another popular type with a simple and effective design is the webbing buckles.
+They have a simple loop at one end (Helly Hansen HH Adventure Belt).
 Belts with webbing buckles are suitable for general outdoor use as well as for casual wear.

 Durability